Edit Mesh Manually

 To connect them, click the [Auto connect] button in the [Tool Details] palette or press Ctrl + R.

-Select [Add more vertices].
+Select [Add points].

 The icon will change to a brush icon.
 Drag the brush over the mesh as if tracing, and the vertices will be re-divided into smaller pieces.
 You can increase the number of vertices.